Chosker/chosker.github.io/_posts/2026-07-05-hidden-property-editor.md

 4. In the Widget Blueprint's Graph View create a variable of type **Object > Object Reference** and name it "Asset"
 5. In the graph's PreConstruct Event add somre more nodes as follows:
 ![Blueprint setup](../posts/2026-07-05-bp_graph.jpg)
-6. Now run the Widget and select the asset.
-Now edit everything you ever need :)
+6. Now run the Widget and select the asset
 ![Blueprint setup](../posts/2026-07-05-hiddenpropertyeditor.jpg)
+Now you can edit everything you ever need :)

 ## Or if you're not too inclined...